LatticeSemi/hyperram_mc/hooks/README.md

 - Tab characters (should use 2 spaces)
 - UTF-8 encoding
 - LF line endings
-- Verilator lint errors (if Verilator is installed)

 ### For XML Files (.xml)
 - Trailing whitespace